AlenaBukilic/research-helper/README.md

 - Failed searches are gracefully handled (return `None` and continue)
 - All agent interactions are traced via OpenAI's tracing system
 - Reports are generated in markdown format and converted to HTML for email
+- Email delivery is optional - users can view reports in the interface without providing an email
+- When email is requested, the user must provide their email address
+- The "Run" button is automatically disabled if email is requested but no email address is provided